Azulaloi/obsidian-skribi/docs/docs/scripting/modules/scriptloader.md

 **Tip:** To inspect the `js` object, call `console.log(js)` in an evaluation tag.
 This will display the object in the dev console.
 If verbose logging is enabled, the loader will log whenever it loads a JS file.

-### Additional Notes

-Note that your do not need to export all of the functions in your module, as exported functions can still utilize non-exported functions.
-See also: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures">Javascript Closures</a> and <a href="https://nodejs.org/api/modules.html#modules_modules_commonjs_modules">CommonJS Modules</a>.

 <hr>

 Additionally, a potentially confusing quirk of CJS module exports is the difference between `module.exports` and `exports`: the former is the actual object, while the latter is a shorthand proxy.
 You may assign to the properties of both objects and all will export successfully, but if you assign to either of them, this functionality will break.